VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 But, uh, why should you care.

-Well, reistors on their own are mostly useless - well, except for making heat.
+Well, resistors on their own are mostly useless - well, except for making heat.
 In most circuits though waste heat is something we want to avoid.

-The reason you should care is because we can use ristance for doing important things in a circuit.
+The reason you should care is because we can use resistance for doing important things in a circuit.
 For example,

 ![resistordivider](/eng/circuits/resistordivider.svg)